 - 1. Select Edit | Settings | Agent. - 2.
-On the Agent Settings page, click Setup New User Agent.
-The Setup User Agent dialog opens. - 3.
+On the Agent Settings page, click Setup New User Agent. - 3.
+Select Windows and click OK.
+The Setup Windows Agent dialog opens. - 4.
 Enter the connection information for the remote machine.
 Review the following for additional information: